All you have to know before buying a Panama Hat

 Where to get a good Panama hat?

-There are numerous alternatives of good classic and even revisited versions available, like Austrian Brand Mühlbauer, and it is a refreshing sight in the homogenised baseball cap environment.
+There are numerous alternatives of good classic and even revisited versions available.
+One of them is this beautiful Rag & Bone or this one too, and it is a refreshing sight in the homogenised baseball cap environment.
 Get a Panama hat and enjoy the rest of the summer protecting yourself from too much sun with style.

 SHARE